Nirva28/Hill-Cipher/README.md

 The objective was to implement the Hill Cipher encryption and decryption algorithm from scratch, without using external libraries or predefined matrix functions.

 Through this project, I explored the fundamental concepts behind the Hill Cipher and gained practical experience in combining mathematics with cryptography in Python.

+## 🛠 How does the program work?
+# 1.Key Matrix Creation
+The key string (length 9 or padded) is converted into numbers (a=0, b=1, ..., z=25).

+These numbers are reshaped into a 3×3 key matrix.